rvy5009/Project-4/README.md

 | css                 |    H     |    10 hrs      |     0 hrs     |    0 hrs    |
 | TOTAL               |          |    26 hrs      |     ?         |     ?       |

-> _Why is this necessary?
-Time frames are key to the development cycle.
-You have limited time to code your app, and your estimates can then be used to evalute possibilities of your MVP and post-MVP based on time needed.
-It's best you assume an additional hour for each component, as well as a few hours added to the total time, to play it safe._

 <br>